 - In a large pot add the olive oil over medium-high heat.
 Add the onions and garlic and cook until tender.
 While cooking season with salt and pepper.

 - Add in the tomatoes, red pepper flakes, sugar and salt and pepper to taste.
 Cook for 20-30 minutes or until thickening.

 - While the sauce is cooking get your canning supplies ready.
 I usually have my jars run through the dishwasher before I start to use them.
 Then sterilize them in boiling water for 5 min. along with the rims and lids.
 Maybe some overkill there but I like to be safe than sorry.

 - Add a fresh sprig of basil or oregano to each jar.
+Add in 1 tsp. lemon juice.
 Fill the jars with the tomato sauce to about 1/2" headspace.
 Wipe the rims and place the lids on and rims to fingertip tight.